What is Constructive Discharge in California?

-We have more examples about Wrongful Termination in California in our latest guide.
+We have more examples of Wrongful Termination in California in our latest guide.

 Discuss Constructive Discharge with an Experienced California Employment Law Attorney

 Please call (818) 844-5200 to schedule a free case review, so we can learn more about your circumstances and explain your legal options.
-You can also visit our website to learn more about constructive discharge, wrongful termination, and other areas of employment law.
+You can also contact us to learn more about constructive discharge, wrongful termination, and other areas of employment law.

 Let us help you get started on your employment law case today.